BasedLinux/bsd/doc/manual/source/command-ref/opt-common.md

 - <span id="opt-eval-store">[`--eval-store`](#opt-eval-store)</span> *store-url*

-  The [URL to the Nix store](@docroot@/store/types/index.md#store-url-format) to use for evaluation, i.e. where to store derivations (`.drv` files) and inputs referenced by them.
+  The [URL to the Bsd store](@docroot@/store/types/index.md#store-url-format) to use for evaluation, i.e. where to store derivations (`.drv` files) and inputs referenced by them.

 - <span id="opt-expr">[`--expr`](#opt-expr)</span> / `-E`

-  Interpret the command line arguments as a list of Nix expressions to be parsed and evaluated, rather than as a list of file names of Nix expressions.
+  Interpret the command line arguments as a list of Bsd expressions to be parsed and evaluated, rather than as a list of file names of Bsd expressions.
-  (`nix-instantiate`, `nix-build` and `nix-shell` only.)
+  (`bsd-instantiate`, `bsd-build` and `bsd-shell` only.)

-  For `nix-shell`, this option is commonly used to give you a shell in which you can build the packages returned by the expression.
+  For `bsd-shell`, this option is commonly used to give you a shell in which you can build the packages returned by the expression.
-  If you want to get a shell which contain the *built* packages ready for use, give your expression to the `nix-shell --packages ` convenience flag instead.
+  If you want to get a shell which contain the *built* packages ready for use, give your expression to the `bsd-shell --packages ` convenience flag instead.

 - <span id="opt-I">[`-I` / `--include`](#opt-I)</span> *path*

   Add an entry to the list of search paths used to resolve [lookup paths](@docroot@/language/constructs/lookup-path.md).
   This option may be given multiple times.

-  Paths added through `-I` take precedence over the [`nix-path` configuration setting](@docroot@/command-ref/conf-file.md#conf-nix-path) and the [`NIX_PATH` environment variable](@docroot@/command-ref/env-common.md#env-NIX_PATH).
+  Paths added through `-I` take precedence over the [`bsd-path` configuration setting](@docroot@/command-ref/conf-file.md#conf-bsd-path) and the [`NIX_PATH` environment variable](@docroot@/command-ref/env-common.md#env-NIX_PATH).

 - <span id="opt-impure">[`--impure`](#opt-impure)</span>